Mr-G4rden/tutorial-dsp/00 - Generation of discrete signals/README.md

 Generation of discrete signals
 ==

-Examples are written to learn how to generate a discrete sine wave and plot for signal representation.
+Examples have been written to learn how to generate a discrete sine wave and plot for signal representation.
 For each exercise, you can find the values of the variables (sampling frequency for example) in the scripts.

 ## Index